future-makers-academy/service-web-store/README.md

 Create a new file called test.html.
 Add the following to the file:

->   <form action="customer" method="post">
+>   <form action="customers" method="post">
 >     <input type="text" name="name" value="{Your name}" />
 >     <input type="text" name="address" value="{Your Country}" />
 >     <input type="submit" />
 >   </form>

 Notice the method is post.
-Submitting this form will send the data as a POST request to the customer endpoint/route.
+Submitting this form will send the data as a POST request to the customers endpoint/route.

 Now let's change the default root site from our "Hello World" greeting to this form.
 Remember, this is not our front end, just a little testing page.